tandradew/etk_leftraru/README.md

 ```

 ## Compile
-Compile the code with 8 CPUs (this can take about XXX minutes)
+Compile the code with 8 CPUs (this can take up to 30 minutes)
 ```
 $ cd Cactus/
 $ ./simfactory/bin/sim build -j8 --thornlist thornlists/einsteintoolkit.th